brianmwadime/smutchings.github.io/_posts/2016-01-13-lets-be-honest-about-this.markdown

 ### Would you like to work with me?

-If, after reading this document, you’d like to work with me, you can find examples of my work at [http://www.samhutchings.co/portfolio](http://www.samhutchings.co/portfolio) or get in contact at [http://samhutchings.co/hireme/](http://samhutchings.co/hireme/).
+If you’d like to work with me, you can find examples of my work at [http://www.samhutchings.co/portfolio](http://www.samhutchings.co/portfolio) or get in contact at [http://samhutchings.co/hireme/](http://samhutchings.co/hireme/).

 As always, you can find me as [@Smutchings on twitter](http://twitter.com/@smutchings).

 ##### Change Log

+_27/10/2016: Updated to reflect reduction in hourly rate and change in sprint lengths._
 _11/04/2016: Updated to reflect change of hourly rate to be £s and removal of VAT due to being located in the UK._